Simone enjoys fashion and fashion accessories. She also finds garments to be more about strategy than stereotypes.

-- Removing the cupcake paper
+- Removing the cupcake paper.

-- Separating the bottom of the cupcake using your fingertips
+- Separating the bottom of the cupcake using your fingertips.

-- Placing the cupcake bottom on top of the icing
+- Placing the cupcake bottom on top of the icing.

-- Consuming the cupcake like a sandwich
+- Consuming the cupcake like a sandwich-

 Slicing and Dicing

 My personal favorite method of consuming cupcakes involves careful dissection and can take as long as ten minutes.
-This method is best left to only the most militant of foodies and reserved for only high quality cupcakes.
+This method is best left to only the most militant of foodies and reserved for only high-quality cupcakes.

-This method requires both a knife and a plate and maybe a fork, hence it is not ideal for casual situations, and as it is something of a process, it is best enjoyed in the privacy of one's own home.
+This method requires both a knife and a plate and maybe a fork; hence, it is not ideal for casual situations, and as it is something of a process, it is best enjoyed in the privacy of one's own home.
 That said, this method maximizes the gustatory experience of eating a cupcake and enables one to enjoy its distinct and unique parts while not making a mess.

-People who opt for this method are typically difficult snobs that get caught up in the details of life, but one cannot ever excuse them of apathy or a lack of appreciation for the little pleasures in life.
+People who opt for this method are typically difficult snobs that get caught up in the details of life, but one cannot ever excuse them for apathy or a lack of appreciation for the little pleasures in life.

 Oh, Fork It

-If you want to enjoy a relatively high degree of control over your cupcake as you devour it, plan to share it, and/or want to maintain a favorable and uniform icing-to-cake ratio while also maintaining sense of dignity, forking it is the way to go.
+If you want to enjoy a relatively high degree of control over your cupcake as you devour it, plan to share it, and/or want to maintain a favorable and uniform icing-to-cake ratio while also maintaining a sense of dignity, forking it is the way to go.

-Simply place the cupcake on a flat surface (be it a table, fence, plate, or friend's head) and dig into the center with a fork, pulling outward to release a cross section of the cake that includes a part of each section of the cupcake.
+Simply place the cupcake on a flat surface (be it a table, fence, plate, or friend's head) and dig into the center with a fork, pulling outward to release a cross-section of the cake that includes a part of each section of the cupcake.

-If one is sharing a cupcake with one or more individuals without any verbal contract to "split it down the middle" this method is the most practical and sanitary course of action.
+If one is sharing a cupcake with one or more individuals without any verbal contract to "split it down the middle," this method is the most practical and sanitary course of action.
 This tactic is also appropriate to those who are averse to eating with their hands but do not want to appear so uptight as one would come across should a full fork and knife approach be adopted.
 The downside to this tactic is that repeated forking quickly compromises the structural integrity of the cupcake, making the latter remains more crumbly and difficult to eat, so this approach is not ideal should one want to enjoy every bit of the cupcake as much as possible.

 People who fork it are democratic in nature without being excessively dogmatic about structure and equality.
 They are neat and fastidious, but only to a point.
-They are, however, better at beginning projects than following them through, and do not always think plans through to the end before forging ahead.
+They are, however, better at beginning projects than following them through and do not always think plans through to the end before forging ahead.